What Is The Health Care Spending Account?

 Can over-the-counter drugs, herbal medicines, and homeopathic remedies be reimbursed if my doctor or medical provider prescribes them to treat my medical condition?

-Under federal law, OTC drugs, medicines, and biologicals require a doctor’s prescription to be eligible for reimbursement under the HCSA.
-Dietary supplements and vitamins are reimbursable if recommended by a doctor to treat a medical condition, and if your claim for the expense is submitted with a letter of medical need written by your doctor.
+OTC drugs, medicines, and biologicals are eligible for reimbursement under the HCSA.
+Dietary supplements and vitamins are reimbursable if recommended by a doctor to treat a medical condition.
+You will need to submit a letter of medical need written by your doctor with your claim.
 However, herbal medicines and homeopathic remedies are not reimbursable under the HCSA.

 Can travel expenses related to my medical care be reimbursed through my HCSA?